acend/helm-basics-training/content/en/docs/06/01_deploy.md

 webshell-67f4cf8c59-st4rg               2/2     Running     0          2d22h
 {{< /highlight >}}

-Next execute following command to show the logs
+Next execute the following command to show the logs
 ```bash
 {{% param cliToolName %}} logs myapp-helm-complex-chart-7cc85f99db-n4lsc
 ```

-As you can see in the log output, our application is now connected to the fresh deployed database
+As you can see in the log output, our application is now connected to the freshly deployed database
 > Never log sensitive informations like database connection strings which contain the password in plain text!

 ```bash